 Changes to Newport city centre

-As Covid-19 restrictions are lifted in Wales, we are working with local businesses to create a safe environment for visitors and shoppers.
+Following the lifting of Covid-19 restrictions in Wales, we have been working with local businesses to create a safe environment for visitors and shoppers.

 There are changes to pedestrianised areas to support social distancing and improve the safety of visitors.